 In the past, most of my artwork was translating research studies and book chapters into visual sketchnotes.
 Even though I’ve mostly moved away from that in my art, when I see the results of a particularly important study published, I like lending my illustration to it.
 By highlighting a few key points and reposting on social media, I hope I can help the information in that study reach people far beyond just research journal readers.

 This is one of those cases.
-It’s not new information that taxpayer money spent on early childhood education has significant return on investment.
-We’ve known that kids who are engaged in a Headstart type program have better readiness for school, achieve higher, and are more likely to graduate high school.
-What’s unique about this study is that researchers led by J. García, J. Heckman, Duncan Ermini Leaf, and María José Prados tracked kids all the way into midlife – roughly age 35.
-By studying Headstart participants, and a group of nonparticipants, over decades researchers were able to calculate the long-term financial gains of investment in early childhood education.
+It’s not new information that taxpayer money spent on early childhood education has a significant return on investment.
+We’ve known that kids who are engaged in a Headstart-type program have better readiness for school, achieve at higher rates, and are more likely to graduate high school.
+What’s unique about this study is that researchers, led by J. García, J. Heckman, Duncan Ermini Leaf, and María José Prados, tracked kids all the way into midlife – to roughly age 35.
+By studying Headstart participants – and a group of nonparticipants – over decades, researchers were able to calculate the long-term financial gains of investment in early childhood education.

 University of Southern California.

 Speaking the language of dollars and cents can offer important data, and it’s something taxpayers should know in order to make an informed choice.
 On the other hand, everything in me tells me that the way we treat children, particularly children in impoverished families, should have less to do to do with return on investment, and far more about compassion, dignity, and equity.
 At the end of the day, we cannot put a price on the value of compassionate care at any phase of life.

 I think one thing this study may not quantify is how Headstart programs provide some positive childhood experiences (PCEs) for kids, and those significant childhood experiences reduce allostatic load and, as kids grow, increase a person’s capacity to build and use emotional support systems, which supports physical and emotional health overall lifespan.

 [Original Instagram Caption: ]